IPS/UPS: China

 There have been proposals to interconnect the Russian grid to China and other Asian systems with HVDC links as part of an Asian Super Grid.
 Currently, northern Chinese grid operates together with the UPS East from Blagoveshchensk via direct current converters at the 500 kV Heihe substation, where electricity is transmitted from Russia to China in an island mode via alternating current transmission lines.
 The Amur-Heihe overhead transnational power line was constructed for increasing electricity exports from Russia to China and commissioned in 2012 with maximum capacity of 750 MW.

 Turkey

 Since the 1990s, Georgia has sold electricity to Turkey.
 In 2014, Inter RAO started supplying electricity from Russia to the energy system of Georgia for subsequent sale in Turkey.
 The supplies became possible after the commissioning of the 400 kV Akhaltsikhe-Borçka interstate power transmission line with a direct current insertion connecting the energy systems of Georgia and Turkey (Black Sea Transmission Network).
 By April 2015, the grid of Turkey was synchronised with the European CESA grid.

+Russian electricity supplies to Turkey continue to be transported via Georgia.
+According to Inter RAO, exports to the Turkish market nearly quadrupled in 2025 compared to 2024, reaching 231 million kWh.